alinaavanesyan/alina/_posts/2018-10-11-review-paper-published.md

 1. Acridid grasshoppers prefer to feed on introduced plants.
 2. Most of these plants are highly invasive.
-3. Grasshopper prefer to feed on them regardless the experimental conditions (greenhouse, field, etc.) or plant material offered (clipped leaves, stems, plants in pots, etc.).
+3. Grasshoppers prefer to feed on them regardless the experimental conditions (greenhouse, field, etc.) or plant material offered (clipped leaves, stems, plants in pots, etc.).
 4. The authors use a very wide range of measurements.
 From 63 records I counted 35 different measurements the authors used to assess grasshopper preferences.